An ostrich feather bendwise Argent, shafted Or.

 Arm, Beak, Branch, Caboshed, Chest, Claw, Covert, Dorsal fin, Eagle claw, Ear of wheat, Ermine spot, Escallop, Feather, Foot (palmiped), Foreleg, Forepaw, Hand, Head, Heart, Hoof, Leaf, Neck, Ostrich feather, Palm frond, Paw, Roe deers' attires, Shoulder, Sprig, Stags' attires, Stem, Swallow-tail, Tail, Tail addorsed, Tail fin, Talon, Tibia, Tooth, Trunk, Trunk (elephant), Two hands clasped, Two wings in vol, Udder, Wing and Wrist.

-Port and windows, Behind the shield, Between, Proper, Azure, Flag, Boa, Bordure, Wreath, Chain, Charged, Castle, Upon (wreath), Crest, Environed, Column, Crown, Imperial crown, Closed royal crown, Crowned, Party per fess, Created, Cross couped, Quarterly, Outlined in sable, Two, In chief, In base, Coat of arms, Fleur de lis, Shafted, Personal, Gules, Illuminated, Interpreted, Mantling, Motto, Lion, Semi-circular, Nimbed, Or, Party per pale, Argent, Rampant, Sable, Vert, Grasping, One and Helm.
+Between, Watercolor, Proper, Alternately, Azure, Flag, Boa, Overall, Overall (line of division), Wreath, Charged, Upon (wreath), Crest, Environed, Column, Paschal lamb, Crown, Crowned, Party per fess, Created, Cross, Cross couped, Outlined in sable, Dexter, Two, In fess, In chief, In base, Coat of arms, Inescutcheon, Scroll, Fleur de lis, Shafted, Personal, Gules, Illuminated, Interpreted, Mantling, Motto, Semi-circular, Or, Party per pale, Argent, Civic, Sable, Vert, Grasping, One and Helm.

 Dr. Antonio Salmerón y Cabañas,